LynnT2/FantasticFour/dataplanupdate.md

-# Group Assignment 2: Data Plan Update
+# Data Plan Update for the Fantastic Four

 ## Data